Flag

 World Bank: Control of Corruption Percentile Rank 31

-Bosnia and Herzegovina (BiH) faces significant challenges related to corruption and crime, with pervasive corruption within political and economic institutions undermining the rule of law and deterring foreign investment.
-The complex administrative structure and lack of effective enforcement of anti-corruption laws create an environment where corrupt practices, such as bribery for business permits, are common, while organized crime, including drug trafficking and human smuggling, thrives due to weak governance and the influence of mafia-style groups.
+Bosnia and Herzegovina faces significant challenges related to crime and corruption, with pervasive issues impacting both governance and economic development.
+Corruption is deeply entrenched within political and economic institutions, leading to ineffective law enforcement and a lack of accountability for public officials, while organized crime, including drug trafficking and human smuggling, thrives due to weak security systems and political interference.

 Economy